csiro/stdm/stdm_spec_v0.1.md

 *   **5.0 Invocation Context, Instruction Authority & Safety Alignment:**
     *   **STDM as Task Guidance:** An STDM provides specific, structured instructions designed to guide the LLM interpreter's behavior for a particular task related to the embedded data.
 Functionally, providing an STDM is like giving the LLM a detailed, task-specific addition to its operating instructions for the current interaction.
     *   **Operating Within Boundaries:** Crucially, STDM instructions are intended to operate within the bounds of the LLM's core safety alignment and fundamental operational principles defined by its underlying system prompts.
 An STDM should not and cannot be expected to override built-in safety constraints (e.g., prohibitions against generating harmful content, revealing sensitive information, or performing disallowed actions).
 It directs the application of the LLM's capabilities to a specific task, rather than altering its fundamental nature or safety protocols.
+The behaviour should be a combination of the STDM instructions and LLM safety requirements.
     *   **The Prompt Injection Analogy & Risk:** While STDMs inject instructions, the term "prompt injection" typically refers to malicious or unintended instructions designed to subvert the user's true goal or bypass the LLM's safety measures, often by disguising themselves or manipulating the LLM's interpretation of context.
 The risk with STDMs is that a poorly formed or maliciously crafted STDM could attempt such manipulation, or an LLM might misinterpret legitimate STDM instructions if the context is ambiguous.
     *   **Mitigation via Explicit User Invocation:** The primary mechanism to ensure the LLM correctly interprets the STDM as the intended, user-authorized task guidance (rather than random text or a malicious injection) is explicit user action:
         *   The user must actively provide the STDM content (e.g., upload, paste).
 Passive ingestion is insecure.